 In my opinion the Early autumn colors image doesn't require any hue alterations even for artistic purposes.
 But Figure 7 shows the results of two different hue modifications.
 Below on the left, I moved just the sky hues clockwise by five degrees, clockwise towards green (in nature "blue sky" hues range from purple-blue to green-blue).
 Below on the right, I left the sky alone and moved just the tree and ground hues clockwise by five degrees (as autumn progresses, autumn colors get warmer):

-To move the hues around I used the Hue-Chroma tool, which produces color-space-independent editing results (and which in CCE absolutely must only be used when editing in a linear gamma color space).
+To move the hues around I used the Hue-Chroma tool, which produces color-space-independent editing results.

 Figure 8 below shows you how to use LCH Hue layer group to move the sky hues five degrees clockwise towards green: